keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

 for tasks that deploy software on Kubernetes.
-When using Keptn to run tasks for software that is deployed outside of Kubernetes, you must manually populate the `KeptnTask` definition and modify it manually for each new run.
+When using Keptn to run tasks for software that is deployed outside of Kubernetes, you must create the `KeptnTask` definition manually and modify it manually for each new run.

 ## Synopsis